The Russian Journal of Vietnamese Studies

 Founder

-- Center for Vietnam and ASEAN Studies of the Institute of Far Eastern Studies of the Russian Academy of Sciences.
+- Center for Vietnam and ASEAN Studies of the Institute of China and Contemporary Asia of the Russian Academy of Sciences.

 About